Python Script for Real-Time Compaction Latency Tracking in Cassandra 4.x/5.x

 return None

-Each active compaction is one whitespace-separated row.
-Note that the
+Each active compaction is one whitespace-separated row; summary lines are ignored.

 """